 Our Festival City:

 If you didn’t know, Maine is perfect during the summer, and our festival city is at the bustling heart of it all.
 Portland (the largest municipality in Maine at just 65,000 residents) is a vibrant coastal city bursting at the seams with character and charm.
-From the colorful working waterfront, to the cobblestone streets of the historic Old Port, to the sweeping panoramic ocean vistas of Munjoy Hill, and all of the quirky neighborhoods in between, you will be smitten with Portland.
-PortFringe venues – all walkable from one another – are tucked into architecturally stunning historic buildings throughout the historic Arts District and are surrounded by restaurants, coffee shops, microbreweries and independent retailers.
-The words “Buy Local” and “Small Business” still mean something here in this fiercely independent, authentic city, and PortFringe is proud to be part of what keeps Portland weird.
+From the colorful working waterfront, to the cobblestone streets of the historic Old Port, to the sweeping panoramic ocean vistas of Munjoy Hill, and all of the quirky neighborhoods is.
+The words “Buy Local” and “Small Business” still mean something here in this fiercely independent, authentic city, an between, you will be smitten with Portland.
+PortFringe venues – all walkable from one another – are tucked into architecturally stunning historic buildings surrounded by restaurants, coffee shops, microbreweries and independent retailers.
+PortFringe is proud to be part of what keeps Portland weird.

 How PortFringe Selects its Artists:

 We are a completely unjuried/uncurated festival, with all participants chosen as part of a fair selection lottery, weighted to ensure a balance of local and non-local artist representation.
 The only thing we ask is that you do not apply with a show you’ve done at PortFringe already, or that has been performed in the Portland (Maine) area within the 12 months preceding the start date of our festival.

 Application Fee (due by Jan 31) – $25.00 (USD, non-refundable) – Pay your 2019 application here.

 Production Fee (due by Feb 28) – $150.00-$200.00 (USD, non-refundable), depending on number of performances.
 2019 production fee link will be posted on or before February 10, 2019.